playsms/playsms/documents/FAQ.md

     Answer:

-    Yes, more information how to use this feature can be read in docs/WEBSERVICES
+    Yes, more information how to use this feature can be read in `WEBSERVICES.md` located in `documents/development/`.

 2. Can I retrieve delivery status remotely so I can process it from other application?